nextflow-io/nextflow/docs/container.rst

 Prerequisites
 -------------

-You need Shifter and Shifter image gateway installed in your execution environment, i.e: your personal computed or the entry node of a distributed cluster.
-In the case of the distributed cluster case, you should have Shifter installed on all of the compute nodes and the ``shifterimg`` command should also be available and Shifter properly setup to access the Image gateway, for more information see the `official documentation <https://github.com/NERSC/shifter/tree/master/doc>`_.
+You need Shifter and Shifter image gateway installed in your execution environment, i.e: your personal computer or the entry node of a distributed cluster.
+In the case of the distributed cluster, you should have Shifter installed on all of the compute nodes and the ``shifterimg`` command should also be available and Shifter properly setup to access the Image gateway, for more information see the `official documentation <https://github.com/NERSC/shifter/tree/master/doc>`_.